joemoose/dungeoneers.d20/docs/equipment.md

 - **Weapons**: Mark usage whenever you roll the weapon's minimum damage.
 - **Other gear**: If you use it in a way that could break or deplete it, the GM may ask you to mark its usage.

-Usage can be repaired on most damaged items by a craftsman in a town for 10% of the original cost per point of usage removed.
+An artisan in a town can repair usage on most damaged items for 10% of the original cost per point of usage removed.
 Alternatively, you can spend one unit of adventuring supplies to repair one point of usage on an item while adventuring.

 ## Armor